 Naomi’s award-winning work has been exhibited in a variety of museums and galleries, and featured in books and other publications (for my artistic resume with publications click here).
 One highlight of her artistic career was receiving her accreditation from the Quilling Guild.
 Another goal accomplished was having had her crossword puzzle published in the N Y Sunday Times Magazine .

 In 2007, Naomi and Ed moved to Johnston, RI.
 She graduated from the Master Seamstress Level I program of the University of Rhode Island, and later, from the Level II program.
 She has taught home decor classes, and has been a free-lance writer for the Rhode Island Jewish Voice.
 In 2013, she was elected President of the Society of Gilders, which position she still holds, but she finds time to create artwork, make puzzles, and play computer solitaire.
-She currently lives on her own in West Warwick, RI.
+She currently lives on her own in a wonderful converted mill in West Warwick, RI.

 Naomi is a member of the following organizations:

 The Society of Gilders – This is an international organization dedicated to the teaching and practice of gilding.
 They have a semi-annual journal, and conferences every two years.
 I joined when it first formed in 1988.
 I have learned a tremendous amount through SOG classes, and I have met some extraordinary people, and formed enduring friendships.

 American Guild of Judaic Art – I joined this group when it formed in 1991, and have met many fellow Judaic artists and shared the challenges of this career with them.